c3am/corexy-vslot-3dprinter/README.md

 ![the printer](images/CAD.png)

-Corexy is not only useful because of the low moving mass, but also because of the compact and easily enclosable form factor, but all the popular diy printers that use it are kind of expensive.
+This printer is not being developed anymore, because I redesigned it from the ground up to use linear rails instead of v-wheels.
+This is the repo for the current version: [current repo](https://github.com/c3am/corexy-vslot-3dprinter)

-So I designed a corexy 3d printer that uses v-wheels to make it cheap.
+This printer is a cheap enclosed corexy 3d-printer that uses v-wheels.
-When built with v-wheels for all the axes, the parts, including the raspberry pi, cost around 210Eur.
-When built with mgn9 linear rails for x and y, it costs around 30 Eur more.
-The build volume is (180mm)^3 but there may be a bigger version (220mm)^3 in the future.
+It has a 180mm cubed print volume and an air exhaust.

 ## design decisions
 - 2020 extrusions
 This printer uses 2020 aluminium v-slot extrusions because they are cheap and versitile.
 They allow you to mount anything to them easilly with T-nuts and can be solidly connected to each other using blind joints.
-One downside though is that for a straight connection they need to be cut very precisely at a 90deg angle.

 - enclosure
 The panels are designed to be lasercut.
-The front, side and top enclosure panels are made from 4mm transparent acrylic.
+The front, side and top enclosure panels are made from 3mm transparent acrylic.
-The bottom and back panels are made from 5mm hdf(high density fiberboard) or any other 5mm panel.
+The bottom and back panels are made from 3mm MDF or any other 3mm panel.

 - corexy motion system
 In a corexy motion system the motors do not move which reduces the moving mass.